loganSQL/SQLDBA/06SQLOps/MailRequestAutomation.md

 if (!$servername -or !$dbname -or !$requestpath -or !$scriptprefix ) {
-'.\scriptrunner.ps1 -servername SERVERNAME -dbname DBNAME -requestpath REQUESTPATH -scriptprefix scriptprefix'
+'.\scriptrunner.ps1 -servername SERVERNAME -dbname DBNAME -requestpath REQUESTPATH -scriptprefix SCRIPTPREFIX'
  exit
 }